Canadian Firearms Program: Federal

-Provincial
+Provincial/Territorial

 Each province has its own chief firearms officer (CFO), appointed either by the government of Canada or by the executive council of the province.
-The three territories share a CFO with another province (British Columbia with Yukon, Alberta with the Northwest Territories, and Manitoba with Nunavut).
+Alberta, Saskatchewan, Ontario, Quebec, New Brunswick and Nova Scotia opted to appoint their own provincial chief firearms officer.
+Two of the three territories share a CFO with another province (British Columbia with Yukon and Manitoba with Nunavut).
+Northwest Territories have its own CFO since Alberta decided to appoint their own provincial CFO.
 They are responsible for making decisions (grant, deny, revoke or put conditions) on licensing (i.e. possession and acquisition licence), authorization to transport, authorization to carry and transfer of firearms along with all of its administrative work.

 Each province also appoints firearms officers (generally speaking, police officers or RCMP civilian members) to inspect and ensure compliance within the definition of the Firearms Act.
 They may apply to court for a preventive prohibition order if it is in the public's interest that a person should not be in possession of any weapons regulated under the Firearms Act.
 In carrying out their duties, they can demand firearms be presented to them and samples to be taken.
 Failure to comply is a summary offence which may lead to complications when one is up to renew his or her firearms licence for previous contravention of the Firearms Act.